 Back in the US, it’s no big deal if you botch the name of the wine.
 Others around you are probably doing the same thing.
 Besides, you could always just point to the one you want.
 But if you’re visiting France and want to get the name of the wine right, this post is for you… Tom’s joining me today and together we’re cluing you in on how to pronounce French wines.

 Some of the words below are regions, grapes and wine types — all words you’ll want to get right! (but if you don’t, it’s no big deal.
 At least you tried!).
 And by no means is this an all-inclusive list.
-Just a few of my faves.
+Just a few of my faves like chenin blanc pronunciation.

-**Click the little play icon underneath each picture for the audio that Tom so generously recorded for me.
-He says each word twice — the first time is at regular speed and the second is slower so you can hear the sounds better. ;-)**
+**Click the little play icon underneath each picture for the wine pronunciation audio that Tom so generously recorded for me.
+He says each French wine pronunciation twice — the first time is at regular speed and the second is slower so you can hear the sounds better. ;-)**

 How to pronounce French wines: